 Speak to Your Attorney

 Every case is different, and all the strategies you will need to use in your situation will depend on the specifics.
-Go over all the accusations with your attorney, and be completely honest about what is really going on.
+Go over all the accusations with your custody attorney in Albuquerque, and be completely honest about what is going on.
 Is your co-parent trying to “get back” at you for a particular reason?
 Are they threatening to take the children away from you if you don’t agree to some other terms?
 Whatever the case may be, you need to talk to your attorney about the situation in full detail so they can give you the best advice on what to do next.